 There are times when squirrels can be entertaining to watch but also times that they can be downright annoying and destructive.
 If you are finding yourself in a battle of wits with the squirrels then this article will walk you through what are some of the best squirrel repellents for you to use to keep these adventurous critters at bay.

 Let’s take a closer look at what types of squirrel repellents are available and which of them are the most effective.

 Types of Squirrel Repellent

-A squirrel repellent is anything that keeps squirrels away from a certain area (such as your yard, attic, garden, or bird feeder) without killing or harming the squirrel.
+A repellent is anything that keeps squirrels away from a certain area (such as your yard, attic, garden, or bird feeder) without killing or harming the squirrel.

 The goal of squirrel repellent is to protect your property without completely eliminating the pest.

 Generally speaking, there are four types of squirrel repellents: